JeTeeS/MemoryOptimizer/README.md

 ### What paramteres do I select?

-This system works by only syncing a few paramters at a time and so by the very nature of the system not all paramters can be optimized, that means position syncing systems like [15-Bits-Position-Rotation-Networking](https://github.com/VRLabs/15-Bits-Position-Rotation-Networking) can not be optimized by this system.
+This system works by only syncing a few paramters at a time and so by the very nature of the system not all paramters can be optimized, that means some advanced systems like [15-Bits-Position-Rotation-Networking](https://github.com/VRLabs/15-Bits-Position-Rotation-Networking) can not be optimized by this system.

-That being said, almost no other systems rely on syncing this way and should be compatible!
+That being said, most things should work just fine!

 ### Change detection

-Change detection will make my system look for changes in your paramters and then sync those changes first, this way the syncing will be faster.
+Change detection will make my system look for changes in your paramters and then sync those changes first, this will make the syncing will faster.

 Although, this will also make the system potencially more prone to getting stuck on a specific step if any of the paramters are always changing.
-Specifically if a parameter is changing more often than the total sync time (which you can see when you're generating the system) then issues might arise.
-Usually this isn't a problem for most systems, but some systems to be aware of that might cause issues are things like:
+Specifically if a parameter is changing more often than the total sync time (which you can see when you're generating the system), then issues might arise.
+Usually this isn't a problem for most systems, but some systems to be aware of that might cause issues are:

 - Face tracking
-- Some RBG toggles that continously change colors
+- Some RBG toggles that continously change colors (not all) -
--

 ### Things you *can* optimize